piukhq/event-horizon/README.md

 BPL Admin Dashboard

 ## configurations
-- create a `local.env` file in the root directory
+- create a `.env` file in the root directory
 - add your configurations based on the environmental variables required in `settings.py`